Persecution of Uyghurs in China: Denial of abuses

-The abuses against the Uyghurs and related ethnic groups have been denied by the Chinese government.
-These denials have been both internal and external.
+The abuses against the Uyghurs and related ethnic groups have been denied by the Chinese government, as well as Chinese citizens interviewed by The Diplomat in 2021.
 The Chinese government has conducted propaganda campaigns on social media to further denial of the abuses.
 In 2021, the Chinese government posted thousands of videos to social media showing residents of Xinjiang denying claims of abuse made by Mike Pompeo; a joint investigation by ProPublica and The New York Times found the videos were part of an influence campaign coordinated by the CCP's Central Propaganda Department.
 They have also used their existing disinformation networks, including social media trolls, to deny genocide and other human rights abuses against Uyghurs.

+In 2020, Chinese Foreign Ministry spokesperson Wang Wenbin, in response to allegations that China had destroyed or damaged 16,000 mosques, described the claims as "slanderous rumors" and stated that China had "more than 24,000 mosques in Xinjiang, which is over 10 times more than in the US".

 In 2020, during an interview with Andrew Marr of the BBC, the Chinese ambassador to the UK Liu Xiaoming denied any abuse against Uyghurs despite being shown drone footage of what appeared to be shackled Uyghur, and other minority ethnic, prisoners being herded on to trains during a prison transfer.
 The ambassador also blamed reports of forced sterilisations on "some small group of anti-China elements".
 In January 2021, Ministry of Foreign Affairs spokesperson Zhao Lijian responded to questions about the Uyghur genocide during a press briefing by stating, "China has no genocide; China has no genocide; China has no genocide, period."
 In February 2021, Wang Wenbin called the Uyghur genocide the "lie of the century".

-The abuses, and the existence of the camp network, have also been denied by a small minority of American left-wing media outlets.
+The abuses, and the existence of the camp network, have also been denied by a small minority of American left-wing media outlets and social media influencers.
 These include a left-wing blog called LA Progressive which began publishing denial articles in April 2020, while The Grayzone has been the most influential outlet to publish articles denying "China's ongoing repression of the Uyghur people".
 The Grayzone has been featured by Chinese state media, including CGTN and the Global Times.
-In 2020, Chinese government spokesperson Hua Chunying retweeted a story published by The Grayzone which claimed to have debunked research into the internment camps in Xinjiang.
+In 2020, China's Ministry of Foreign Affairs spokesperson Hua Chunying retweeted a story published by The Grayzone which claimed to have debunked research into the internment camps in Xinjiang.

+According to former National Security Advisor John Bolton, US President Donald Trump in 2019 told Xi that building internment camps was "exactly the right thing to do."
+This response was cited by La Trobe University anthropologist Gerald Roche in a 2021 Nation article to argue that Xinjiang denialism only served to aid Chinese and American imperialism.